adeoluade/Writing-Styles/README.md

 ***This is for Bold Italics***

-in order to quote text
+>in order to quote text
->this makes it quoted

 `this is to quote code`